 Binga is a Town located in Matabeleland North Province in Zimbabwe.
-Binga is located just south of Kariba Lake, across the lake from Zambia It lies along the southern Zambezi Escarpment.
+Binga is located just south of Kariba Lake, across the lake from Zambia.
+It lies along the southern Escarpment of the Zambezi River.

 Binga District is an area of land bounded by a line drawn from;

 - a point on the Zimbabwe-Zambia international boundary at map reference 35KPM098348 on the 1:50 000 Map Sengwa Sound 1628C3, Edition 2, southwards direct to a point on the former Sengwa River course at map reference 35KPM114145 on the 1:50 000 Map Chiwa 1728A1, Edition 2;

 - thence proceeding generally southwards up the Sengwa River to the eastern boundary of Chizarira National Park,